Back to Credit Policy & Approval Pathways

 • affect enforceability and recovery pathways

-Two scenarios with similar income and assets may produce different approval outcomes because the borrowing structure differs.
+Two scenarios with similar income and assets may produce different approval outcomes because the ownership structure, borrowing entity, and legal responsibility differ.

 This section explains how lenders interpret structural relationships within formal assessment, including: